-a.
-CDPH has a robust State- and Federally-funded school testing program and subject matter experts available to support school decision making, including free testing resources to support screening testing programs (software, test kits, shipping, testing, etc.).

-i.
-Resources for schools interested in testing include: California's Testing Task Force K-12 Schools Testing Program, K-12 school-based COVID-19 testing strategies and Updated Testing Guidance; The Safe Schools for All state technical assistance (TA) portal; and the CDC K-12 School Guidance screening testing considerations (in Section 1.4 and Appendix 2) that are specific to the school setting.

-6. Case reporting, contact tracing and investigation
+- a.
+CDPH has a robust State- and Federally-funded school testing program and subject matter experts available to support school decision making, including free testing resources to support screening testing programs (software, test kits, shipping, testing, etc.). - i.
+Resources for schools interested in testing include: California's Testing Task Force K-12 Schools Testing Program, K-12 school-based COVID-19 testing strategies and Updated Testing Guidance; The Safe Schools for All state technical assistance (TA) portal; and the CDC K-12 School Guidance screening testing considerations (in Section 1.4 and Appendix 2) that are specific to the school setting. - 6.
+Case reporting, contact tracing and investigation

-a.
-Per AB 86 (2021) and California Code Title 17, section 2500, schools are required to report COVID-19 cases to the local public health department.

-b.
-Schools or LEAs should have a COVID-19 liaison to assist the local health department with contact tracing and investigation.

-- 7. Quarantine recommendations for vaccinated close contacts - a.
+- a.
+Per AB 86 (2021) and California Code Title 17, section 2500, schools are required to report COVID-19 cases to the local public health department. - b.
+Schools or LEAs should have a COVID-19 liaison to assist the local health department with contact tracing and investigation. - 7.
+Quarantine recommendations for vaccinated close contacts - a.
 For those who are vaccinated, follow the CDPH Fully Vaccinated People Guidance regarding quarantine. - 8.
 Quarantine recommendations for unvaccinated students for exposures when both parties were wearing a mask, as required in K-12 indoor settings.
 These are adapted from the CDC K-12 guidance and CDC definition of a close contact.

-a.
-When both parties were wearing a mask in any school setting in which students are supervised by school staff (including indoor or outdoor school settings and school buses, including on buses operated by public and private school systems), unvaccinated students who are close contacts (more than 15 minutes over a 24-hour period within 0-6 feet indoors) may undergo a modified quarantine as follows.
-They may continue to attend school for in-person instruction if they:

-i.
-Are asymptomatic;

-ii.
-Continue to appropriately mask, as required;

-iii.
-Undergo at least twice weekly testing during the 10-day quarantine; and iv.
-Continue to quarantine for all extracurricular activities at school, including sports, and activities within the community setting.

-9. Quarantine recommendations for: unvaccinated close contacts who were not wearing masks or for whom the infected individual was not wearing a mask during the indoor exposure; or unvaccinated students as described in #8 above.

-a.
-For these contacts, those who remain asymptomatic, meaning they have NOT had any symptoms, may discontinue self-quarantine under the following conditions:

-i.
-Quarantine can end after Day 10 from the date of last exposure without testing; OR ii.
-Quarantine can end after Day 7 if a diagnostic specimen is collected after Day 5 from the date of last exposure and tests negative.

-b.
-To discontinue quarantine before 14 days following last known exposure, asymptomatic close contacts must:
+See the K-12 Schools Guidance 2021-2022 Questions & Answers for additional recommendations to focus on high-value contact tracing to protect students and staff. - a.
+When both parties were wearing a mask in any school setting in which students are supervised by school staff (including indoor or outdoor school settings and school buses, including on buses operated by public and private school systems), unvaccinated students who are close contacts (more than 15 minutes over a 24-hour period within 0-6 feet) may undergo a modified quarantine as follows.
+They may continue to attend school for in-person instruction if they: - i.
+Are asymptomatic; - ii.
+Continue to appropriately mask, as required; - iii.
+Undergo at least twice weekly testing during quarantine; and - iv.
+Continue to quarantine for all extracurricular activities at school, including sports, and activities within the community setting. - 9.
+Quarantine duration recommendations for unvaccinated close contacts in: - Standard quarantine (i.e., students who were not wearing masks or for whom the infected individual was not wearing a mask during the exposure); OR - Modified quarantine (i.e., students as described in #8 above). - a.
+These contacts, if they remain asymptomatic (meaning they have NOT had any symptoms), may discontinue self-quarantine under the following conditions: - i.
+Quarantine can end after Day 10 from the date of last exposure without testing; OR - ii.
+Quarantine can end after Day 7 if a test specimen (i.e., antigen diagnostic test, PCR/molecular diagnostic test, or pooled PCR/molecular test) is collected on or after Day 5 from the date of last exposure and tests negative. - b.
+To discontinue quarantine before 14 days following last known exposure, asymptomatic close contacts should:

-i.
-Continue daily self-monitoring for symptoms through Day 14 from last known exposure; AND ii.
-Follow all recommended non-pharmaceutical interventions (e.g., wearing a mask when around others, hand washing, avoiding crowds) through Day 14 from last known exposure.
+- i.
+Continue daily self-monitoring for symptoms through Day 14 from last known exposure; AND - ii.
+Follow all recommended non-pharmaceutical interventions (e.g., wearing a mask when around others, hand washing, avoiding crowds) through Day 14 from last known exposure. - c.

-c.
 If any symptoms develop during this 14-day period, the exposed person must immediately isolate, get tested and contact their healthcare provider with any questions regarding their care.